 DeMint won praise from conservative leaders Thursday for his work in the Senate.
 The head of the Club For Growth, an anti-tax origination that has also often been at odds with Republican leadership, praised DeMint’s work in the Senate and wished him well in his next endeavor.

-“Senator DeMint has done more to advance the cause of freedom and liberty in Congress than anyone else since his election,” said Chris Chocola, president of Club for Growth, in a statement congratulating the senator.
+“Senator DeMint has done more to advance the cause of freedom and liberty in Congress than anyone else since his election,” said Club For Growth Chris Chocola, president of the anti-tax Club for Growth, in a statement congratulating the senator.
 “We wish him nothing but the best in his new role at Heritage.”